influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/_index.md

 ## InfluxQL support

-InfluxDB OSS 2.x supports InfluxQL **read-only** queries.
+InfluxDB OSS 2.x supports the following InfluxQL statements and clauses.
 See supported and unsupported queries below.

 {{< flex >}}
 {{< flex-content >}}